Ryan Ozawa: COVID-19

 In April 2020, Ozawa developed a map that combines Hawaii's rate of COVID-19 infection by ZIP Code in Hawaii with Google Maps.
 He did this to address flaws in the official data from the State of Hawai'i.
 He used reports from 250 locations as of August 26, 2020 from businesses of COVID-19 cases.
 Ozawa noted that such information should have been compiled by the Department of Health.
 He was also highly critical of the fact that the DOH frequently changed the parameters of the data.
 His data was utilized by researchers to help with both studying and developing a response plan for the virus.
 These include a mathematical model for the University of Hawaii and by the National Disaster Preparedness Training Center.
 Another COVID-19 project Ozawa worked on was a registry to help Hawaii residents find where they can buy face masks.
 Ozawa and his daughter were also among the first to participate in Pfizer's COVID-19 vaccine trials in Hawaii.

 Awards

 In 1999, Ozawa received the "Carol Burnett Fund for Responsible Journalism" award.
 In 2017, HVCA awarded him the "Startup Champion of the Year" award.
 In 2013 he was named a "SBH Business Booster" by the Small Business Hawaii Entrepreneurial Education Foundation, due to his involvement in his community, as well as trying to speak up for businesses and entrepreneurs.
 In 2017, HVCA awarded him the "Startup Champion of the Year" award.

 Culture

-Ozawa operated a podcast about the television show Lost.
+Ozawa and his wife produced a podcast about the television show Lost, and will be featured in a 2024 documentary about the show.

 When a federal judge in Hawaii placed a temporary block on President Donald J. Trump's travel ban, supporters of the ban spread the Twitter hashtag campaign #BoycottHawaii.
 Ozawa, whose Twitter account has the handle @Hawaii, was the subject of a significant amount of invective from these protesters, due to the impression that the Twitter account was associated with the State government.